-Joblessness is one of the biggest problems facing Kenyan youth.
-I am sure that at some point during your hustle, someone might have mentioned to you to try Online Jobs, which is probably why you are here.
+Unemployment is one of the biggest challenges facing Kenyan youth today.
+I am sure that at some point during your hustle, someone might have mentioned to you to try Online Jobs, but have no clue where to start.
+In some scenarios, you may have heard of someone who has been scammed and wondering is there a legit online legit job for you?

 - Public likes